-An application form serves as documentation of the internship and site.
+The AHTA Internship Application with On-site/Off-site Supervision serves as documentation of the internship and site.
 Application to a specific site is the responsibility of the intern.
-The intern may use the application form provided by the internship site, or if there is no application process at the site, an AHTA Internship Information form should be completed.
+The intern may use an application provided by the internship site, or if there is no application process at the site, the AHTA Internship Application with On-site/Off-site Supervision should be completed.
 It is the intern's responsibility to complete this form and provide the supervisor with a copy.

-In the event the supervisor is off-site, it is the responsibility of the student to provide the supervisor with a copy of the application form.
+Internships supervised off-site.
+In the event the supervisor is off-site, it is the responsibility of the student to identify an on-site professional as a contact.
+The intern should complete the AHTA Internship Application documenting the on-site contact and provide the supervisor with a copy of the application form.